alkem-io/website/content/en/post/2022-07-spreadsheet/index.md

 ![](./header.png)

-*You are managing a project, consisting of many stakeholders and numerous elements.
+*You are managing a project, consisting of many stakeholders and types of information.
 The first thing you do is structure all data in a spreadsheet, as this is the easiest way of processing the data.
 But.. what now?*

 Sounds familiar, right?
 This is something Alkemio regularly sees: innovation efforts being managed by spreadsheets.
-This can be so much more effective, and also less work for you.
-VNG, the Association of Dutch Municipalities, also encountered this in their program 'Digitale Leefomgeving', which focuses on creating *digital twins* in the Netherlands.
-Alkemio helped VNG to transform this information from a simple aggregation of data in a spreadsheet to pieces of manageable information that can actually be **worked on**, together with **all relevant stakeholders**.
-In this interview, [Wouter Heijnen](https://nl.linkedin.com/in/wtrhnn) - one of the driving forces of the program - gives you insights on their progress.
+This can be so much more effective, and also less work for you!

+[VNG](https://vng.nl), the Association of Dutch Municipalities, also encountered this in their program *'Digitale Leefomgeving'*, which focuses on creating *digital twins* in the Netherlands.
+Alkemio helped VNG to transform this information from a simple aggregation of data in a spreadsheet to manageable information that can actually be **worked on**, together with **all relevant stakeholders**.
+In this interview, [Wouter Heijnen](https://nl.linkedin.com/in/wtrhnn) - one of the driving forces of the program - shares his insights on their progress.

 ![](./spreadsheet.png)